-The eRouter MUST limit the number of retransmissions of the DHCPDISCOVER and DHCPREQUEST messages to five or fewer.
 The eRouter MUST NOT forward IPv4 traffic between its Customer-Facing Interface and its Operator-Facing Interface until it has completed IPv4 provisioning, including the successful receipt of a DHCPACK message.
-The eRouter MUST NOT forward IPv4 traffic if, at any time, it does not have an IPv4 address for its Operator-Facing Interface.
+The eRouter MUST NOT forward IPv4 traffic between its Customer-Facing Interface and its Operator-Facing Interface if, at any time, it does not have an IPv4 address for its Operator-Facing Interface.
+The eRouter MUST still be capable of forwarding IPv4 traffic between its customer facing interfaces, at any time, when the eRouter has been provisioned for IPv4 single or dual stack operation, even if the Operator-Facing Interface IP Lease expires.